GeoSCADA/Utilities-and-Examples/README.md

 # SetInternalPoint
 Simple Example to show how a command line tool can update SCADA values.
 Error handling is included to show the different error cases.

+# InsertHistoricData
+Shows how to insert data into a historic stream using the .Net API, and also some retrieval methods.

+# InsertHistoryCOMAPI
+Shows inserting data with the same object Method, but using the COM Automation API.

+# ViewXAPI1
+Shows the basics of opening ViewX using it's API and then editing a mimic.